PowerShell/PowerShellEditorServices/README.md

 The important flag is the `-Stdio` flag which enables this communication protocol.

 Currently, the Emacs extension uses Stdio.

+### API Usage

+Please note that we only consider the following as stable APIs that can be relied on:

+- Language server protocol connection
+- Debug adapter protocol connection
+- Start up mechanism

+The types of PowerShell Editor Services can change at any moment and should not be linked against in production environment.

 ## Development